 Right now, 100% of our tea packaging is fully recyclable.
 Including supplements and gifting, 98% of our packaging is recyclable and we are working hard on the remaining 2%, which is due to our labels, tamper seals and lids.
 These materials are selected to protect the efficacy and quality of our herbal ingredients.

 End of life recycling information

 We want people to be clear which recycling bin to put Pukka packaging in once they’re finished with it.
-In 2021 we took a step forward on our commitment to include end of life information on all of our packaging, a complex challenge given the huge variety in recycling infrastructure and legislation across our global markets.
-The new guidance will be printed on all our packaging by the end of 2022.
+We now include end of life information on all of our packaging, a complex challenge given the huge variety in recycling infrastructure and legislation across our global markets.
+Only packs that don’t include end-of-life guidance are blends that are being discontinued from January 2023.

 Here’s a handy guide to show where our packaging materials come from, and what to do with them when you’ve finished using them.

-Our tea boxes are made from FSC® certified card, and printed using vegetable-based inks.
+Our tea boxes are made from sustainably sourced card and printed using vegetable-based inks.
 Once used, you can pop our tea boxes in your cardboard recycling bin.